christina-ml/christinas-code-page/README.md

 Also, I am using Git & GitHub for this.
 Working on my own computer, in a folder.
 Then I use $ git init, add the changes, make sure I'm on the right branch, make a commit, write a relevant commit message, and then push the project onto GitHub, where we are now.

 # Elements Used In This Project
+A few highlights of what I included in this project.
+Have any other suggestions for things to add?
+Let me know!

 ## HTML
 * paragraphs